Ministry of Transport (New Zealand): History

 New Zealand's government decided to establish a Ministry of Transport in 1968 by merging the Transport Department and the Civil Aviation Department into one department, creating the Ministry of Transport.
 This merger also included the Meteorological Service, which was brought under the umbrella of the new Ministry.
 The Ministry of Transport's responsibility at the time of its creation was focused primarily on New Zealand's transport and aviation industries, namely air traffic control and the investigation of air accidents at the time.

 However, throughout the 1970s, the Ministry of Transport's responsibilities began to expand to encompass a more vast range of duties.
 In addition to transport and aviation, the Ministry began to take on roles that were related to weather forecasting, managing and operating lighthouses, and traffic enforcement.
 At one point, the Ministry of Transport was responsible for enforcing traffic laws, but this role was later absorbed by the New Zealand Police.

 Despite its growing responsibilities, the Ministry of Transport's role as a centralised government agency shifted in the late 1980s and early 1990s.
 As a part of the wider government restructuring, many of the Ministry of Transport's functions transferred to other government departments.
 Maritime New Zealand took over responsibility for marine safety and security, while the Meteorological Service created its agency, now known as Metservice.

-Today, the Ministry of Transport plays a critical role in New Zealand's transportation infrastructure, but its focus is more narrowly defined.
-Its mission is to "ensure a safe, efficient, and sustainable transport system that supports New Zealand's economic and social goals".
-This mission is guided by Hei Arataki, the Ministry's Māori Strategy, and was developed to ensure that the Ministry of Transport's work supports the well-being of all New Zealanders.

-This includes a commitment to promoting the use of Te Reo Māori, which is reflected in the Ministry's current name, Te Manatū Waka – Ministry of Transport with ‘Te Manatū’ translating to ‘the ministry’ and ‘waka’ translating to ‘vessel’.
-The name change was implemented in 2021 as a part of the Ministry's Māori Language Plan.
+In 2021, the Ministry was renamed Te Manatū Waka – Ministry of Transport to reflect its commitment to promoting the use of the Māori language.
+On 1 July 2026, the Ministry was amalgamated into a new mega ministry called the Ministry for Cities, Environment, Regions and Transport (MCERT), which assumed its transport functions.